glouppe/info8002-large-scale-data-systems/lecture10.md

 - Each block gives **security** to the previous ones in the branch.
     - The hash of a block is computed partly based on the hash of the previous hash.
-- Bob waits for 6 blocks before accepting Alice's transaction.
+- Bob *waits for 6 blocks before accepting Alice's transaction*.
 - Forging transactions requires finding collisions for all blocks in the suffix, which requires a large amount of work.

 ---

 # Consensus by proof-of-work

-- Consensus is guaranteed *probabilistically*, provided that the majority of the hashing power is detained by normal nodes.
+- Consensus is guaranteed *probabilistically*, provided that the majority of the hashing power is detained by loyal nodes.
 - The only way for Alice to cheat the system would be to:
     - Buy a supercomputer;
     - Save up money for the electricity bill;